paulSerre/fullstack-assignment/README.md

 #### What we will evaluate
+- Whether the interface fulfills the functional requirements: it shows the current currency subscriptions along with their data, and it allows adding or removing subscriptions.
+- How functionality is organized though components and services.
+- Efective use of Angular life cycle hooks to perform data subscription and tearing.
+- A coherent implementation of the interface that involves a limited number of spaces, fonts and colors; and the use of CSS3 and SCSS features to keep styles easily maintainable.

 ## How to run the services
 We provide you with Makefile rules for you to lift individual services: